-Kaleidoscope Karahana Demitasse Coffee Cup & Saucer
+Kaleidoscope Karahana Demitasse Coffee Cup and Saucer

 Ruri Yakishime Kaleidoscope Kaleidoscope The Ruri Yakishime technique, which is Hataman Touen's original technique used for coffee bowls, is different from the paints we usually use.